WHO'S WHO AT THE RAVAZZIN CENTER

 Karen Dybing, M.A., is Administrator at the Ravazzin Center on Aging.
 She has extensive experience in office administration, data analysis, budgeting and computerized modeling.
 She is responsible for day-to-day operations at the Center, liaison with University offices, maintaining and updating databases, and overseeing production of Center documents.

-Linda White-Ryan, L.M.S.W., R.N., C.A.S.A.C., is Research Associate at the Ravazzin Center on Aging.
-She received her Masters of Social Work degree with a specialization in older adults and their families from Fordham University Graduate School of Social Service.
-Ms. White-Ryan has 25 years of experience working in the psychiatric and substance abuse fields in both inpatient and outpatient clinical settings.
+Linda White-Ryan, Ph.D., L.M.S.W., R.N., C.A.S.A.C., is Research Associate at the Ravazzin Center on Aging and Assistant Dean at the Fordham University Graduate School of Social Service.
+She received both her doctoral and master's degree in social work from Fordham's Graduate School of Social Service.
+Dr. White-Ryan has 25 years of experience working in the psychiatric and substance abuse fields in both inpatient and outpatient clinical settings.
 She has developed alcohol and substance abuse prevention workshops and presented them in many school systems throughout Westchester County.
-Ms. White-Ryan’s research interests currently include older adults and alcoholism/substance abuse.
+Dr. White-Ryan’s research interests currently include older adults and alcoholism/substance abuse.

 Ravazzin Center Faculty Research Scholars

 Faculty research scholars are faculty members working on projects under the aegis of the Ravazzin Center.

 Cathy S. Berkman, Ph.D., ACSW, is Faculty Research Scholar at the Ravazzin Center on Aging and Associate Professor at the Fordham University Graduate School of Social Service.
 Her current research interests in aging include: health and mental health, minority populations, psychiatric epidemiology, end-of-life care (including advance directives, palliative care), physical restraint use in acute care settings, and the role of culture in each of these areas.